Molly Fish Care: Expert Guide & Tank Set Up For Beginners

 But seriously, healthy mollies will produce batches of fry every month or so.

 Adults will eat the fry so they need lots of hiding areas, like in dense areas of live plants, so they can avoid hungry adults until they grow too big to eat.
+Java moss and christmas moss are excellent choices for this.

 Are Molly Fish Right for You?